 Any student pursuing a degree in Business/Managerial Economics has to take a look at Wofford College.
 Positioned in Spartanburg, South Carolina, this college is best suited for learners who flourish in an urban atmosphere.

 University of Georgia is one of the finest schools in the country for Business/Managerial Economics.
-Graduates from the business/managerial economics major at University of Georgia get 4.9% more than the typical college graduate in this field.
+Students who graduate from this program report average early career income of managerial economics and mid-career income of $83,063.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.

 Wheaton College Illinois is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who graduate from this program report average early career wages of managerial economics and mid-career wages of $82,030.
 The locale of Wheaton, Illinois, is wonderful for individuals who favor a quieter, suburban place.

 There is a grad program obtainable for those who are intrigued.
-Wheaton College Illinois graduates are generally being successful in the world as they are much less likely to default on their student loans compared to grads from other schools.
+You may want to invest in an ACT prep course before you take the exam since the usual ACT score is 30.
 Watch some school videos to explore what being on campus is like.